Skip to content

 Databases like MarkLogic Server provide strong data integrity via ACID transactions

-On small projects, giving integrity less thought might seem like an ok thing to do, but it almost immediately becomes an issue when the system reaches any level of scale.
+On small projects, giving integrity less thought might seem like an acceptable practice, but it almost immediately becomes an issue when the system reaches any level of scale.

-The reality is that many enterprise businesses follow old, rigid ways of managing data, wasting a lot of time manually piecing it together and losing meaning in between.
+Many enterprise businesses follow old, rigid ways of managing data, wasting a lot of time manually piecing it together and losing meaning in the process.

 The big problem with large-scale data integrity

-For many years—and still today—dealing with data integrity in large enterprises meant implementing ETL (Extract-Transform-Load) processes that required a lot of human input.
+For many years—and still today—dealing with data integrity in large enterprises meant implementing ETL (Extract-Transform-Load) processes that required extensive human input.

-This worked well, and still works for mid-market companies that have steady and somewhat predictable rates of change.
+This worked well and still works for mid-market companies with steady and somewhat predictable rates of change.
 The big problem is when a company cannot afford to change linearly.

 “ETL works well at somewhat predictable rates of change.
 But it breaks down when a company cannot afford to change linearly.”

-In 2023, large-scale enterprises have to deal with a constant barrage of lean technology startups claiming to be the “next big thing” in their respective fields of expertise.
+In 2023, large-scale enterprises had to deal with a constant barrage of lean technology startups claiming to be the “next big thing” in their respective fields of expertise.

 How to scale services without jeopardising data integrity